solid-design-system/solid/CONTRIBUTING.md

   - Motto: “Test the behavior, not the implementation.”
 Write tests that verify your components meet the expected requirements and specifications, ensuring they function correctly from the user's perspective.
 Don’t get too tied up trying to test all the technical details.
   - Shoelace tests are included in the earmarked `/_components` folders, start with them and adapt as needed.
   - Write tests for any newly added functions and ask yourself if the Jest semantics represent a thorough analysis of the code.
   - Look at the stories provided in the Shoelace docs as a guideline and adapt them to use the custom helpers in our repository: `packages/components/scripts/storybook/helper.ts` (e.g. we sometimes present multiple attributes side by side in a grid format using the `axis` key).
+See [Storybook Stories](./DEVELOPER_STARTING_GUIDE.md#storybook-stories) for more details.
   - Use the existing stories for inspiration, the final result should read top to bottom and bring a complete outsider to your level of understanding.

 ### We Monitor Performance